 « Previous Page

-Turn the person's head to the side, to prevent choking if he
+After giving the injection, turn the person's head to the side, to prevent choking if he

 or she vomits.

 After you give the glucagon shot, immediately call 911 or other emergency services.
 If emergency services have not arrived within 15 minutes and the person is still unconscious, give another glucagon shot.